fabricjs/fabric.js/README.md

 - All methods under fabric.util.* (except misc.js) need unit tests
 - SVG-to-canvas parser needs to support more SVG declarations (e.g. gradients are not yet supported)
+- IE<9 buggy with drawing images (images are rendered, but can't be moved/scaled/rotated)